 If you are a big fan of Apple products, then you’ll find Final Cut Pro user-friendly even for beginners.
 You will definitely fall in love with Final Cut Pro at first sight, as the design of this software is highly consistent with other Apple products.
 To be specific, Final Cut Pro’s layout and the interface are clean and straightforward; and at the same time, the menu structure is not too sophisticated and in that case, you can access all essential controls with a few quick clicks.

 A lot of people frequently compare Final Cut Pro with iMovie, because both programs are developed by Apple.
 And Final Cut Pro is seen as one of the best iMovie alternatives.
+Compared with iMovie, Final Cut Pro is much more expensive but packed with tons of more features.
 As a matter of fact, those two video-editing programs do share some similarities; but in the meanwhile, they also have some notable differences in key features such as text, color, audio, and plugins.
 This makes sense considering Final Cut Pro and iMovie are designed for different users and target different video editor skills.
 Thus, if you are looking for more freedom in creating videos and iMovie is incapable of performing that, then obviously Final Cut Pro is the next step.

 Apart from a jump from iMovie, Final Cut Pro also features remarkable performance and efficiency.
 The latest version of Final Cut Pro is 10.6, which is characterized by two new features: “Object Tracker” and “Cinematic Mode”.
 Specifically, with object tracker, video editors can drag effects, titles, or generators into the viewer to automatically detect, track, and match the movement of faces or objects using machine learning.
 Another recently released new feature is, cinematic model.
 Basically in this mode video editors are able to edit videos recorded on iPhone 13 in Cinematic mode (requires macOS Monterey) and use Cinematic controls in the inspector to modify the intensity of the depth effect, and add keyframes to change the effect over time.